xapian/xapian/xapian-core/docs/admin_notes.rst

 large number of potential issues with such file systems, so we recommend extensive testing of your particular network file system before deployment.

-Be warned that Xapian is heavily IO dependent, and therefore performance over a network file system is likely to be slow unless you've got a very well tuned setup.
+Be warned that Xapian is heavily I/O dependent, and therefore performance over a network file system is likely to be slow unless you've got a very well tuned setup.

 Xapian needs to be able to create a lock file in a database directory when modifications are being performed.
-On some network files systems (eg, NFS) this requires a lock daemon to be running.
+On some network files systems (e.g., NFS) this requires a lock daemon to be running.

 Which database format to use?